 #7 – Macau Tower

-Why it’s so awesome: Built by Gordon Moller, this 338-meter-tall construction towers over Macau and offers the best views in the city.
+Why it’s so awesome: Built by Gordon Moller, the Macau Tower is a 338-meter-tall construction that offers the best views in the city.
 It also contains a range of things to do on a quiet day such as observations decks, a café, a revolving deck, and an adventure zone.
 You can also bungee jump off the tower, which is one of the tallest jumps in the world.

 #8 – Taipa Village – A very cool place in Macau to go for a day